Software Quality Assurance | qa software testing

 Quality Assurance Testing, Software, and Automation: An FAQ Guide

-What are the levels of quality assurance?
+What are the levels of quality assurance or assurance software quality?

-As a way of knowing whether you are dealing with a project that is performing as expected or relies more on hope, there are five levels of QA that indicate readiness.
-The first level is the draft or experimental stage, where mistakes and defects are expected.
-At the second level, the project has basic functionality, but there’s no record that the required functions work and at the third level there’s a key functionality list with issue tracking.
-Production-level testing occurs at the fourth level, and defects found by the customer have serious revenue consequences.
+As a way of knowing whether you are dealing with a project that is performing as expected or relies more on hope, there are five levels of software QA that indicate readiness.
+The first level is the draft or experimental stage, where mistakes and software defects are expected.
+At the second level, the project has basic software functionality, but there’s no record that the required functions work and at the third level there’s a key functionality list with software issue tracking.
+Production-level software testing occurs at the fourth level, and defects found by the customer have serious revenue consequences.
 When things reach the fifth level, failure is not an option.
 Clean-ups involve implementing a third-party auditor.
-At the final level, the product is put through severe load and stress tests, because at this point, failure costs probably exceed the cost of the project or even the company.
+At the final level, the product is put through severe load and stress software tests, because at this point, failure costs probably exceed the cost of the software project or even the company.

 Is there a difference between quality control (QC) and QA?